 Seriously Fudgy Homemade Brownies

-stack of fudgy brownies
+stack of brownies on plate.

 Why is there no baking powder or baking soda in these brownies?
 Adding baking powder or baking soda lifts brownies up and creates a cakier result.
 But today, we all want a brownie so dense and fudgy that it’s basically 1 step up from eating pure chocolate.